General Information & Communication

 The creative arts are integrated throughout the curriculum and often tied to the themes the classes are currently exploring.
 The emphasis is on the process rather than the product in all cases.
 A variety of media are used to develop visual art techniques.
 Singing is an essential part of the music curriculum.
 We also use instruments of all kinds to explore rhythm and compose.
 In addition, listening to a variety of music is a regular activity.
 Drama, closely linked with oral language and literacy development, is intertwined throughout the day.
 It is a regular feature of Aistear time each day through imaginative play.

 Children develop gross motor skills through a variety of activities including dance, ball skills, playground games and gymnastics.
 We have a big focus on developing the children’s fundamental movement skills which is important for our overall development and even helps in developing the child’s fine motor skills for handwriting.
 We try to do physical exercise every day in addition to our PE lessons.
-Every Thursday morning, you will find the three classes working together doing PE circuits- it’s great fun and definitely a highlight of the week.
+Every Thursday morning, you will find us doing PE circuits- it’s great fun and definitely a highlight of the week.

 Lessons in this area work to establish healthy habits regarding eating, exercise and hygiene.
 In addition, children learn about themselves and each other, exploring their interests, families and relationships with their classmates and friends.
 These themes are integrated throughout the day as well as addressed in discrete lessons.